Linden, Westerwaldkreis: History

 Like many communities in the Westerwald, Linden first arose as a clearing for field cultivation.
 Although it had its first documentary mention in 1586, it is believed that Linden already existed by about 1315.

 Politics

 The municipal council is made up of 7 council members, including the extraofficial mayor (Bürgermeister), who were elected in a majority vote in a municipal election on 13 June 2004.

 Economy and infrastructure

 Of the once 21-strong agricultural businesses, none is now left.
 The community's livelihood is nowadays drawn from tourism, service industries and small industry.

 Transport

+The local bus lines 430, 431 and 433 run through Linden, the village is located on the area of the transport association Verkehrsverbund Rhein-Mosel (VRM).

 Linden is connected to the national highway network by Bundesstraße 8, which links the community to the middle centres of Hachenburg (10 km) and Altenkirchen (6 km).
 The Autobahn interchanges Mogendorf and Dierdorf on the A 3 (Cologne-Frankfurt) can be reached by way of Bundesstraßen 8 and 413, while the Hennef interchange on the A 5 (AS 60) can be reached by way of Bundesstraße 8.